EricMGustafson/fs-journal/quizzes/week04.md

 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+  To isolate data from both outside influences as well as other parts of the app that is being written.
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->
 ```
+  200
 ```
 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
+  it is a generic error, very little info as to what went wrong
 ```